Core: Cultural Exploration & Analysis (CCEA-UH)

 Typically offered January term

+Narrating Migration: How do media and cultural practices shape and reflect our political and social understandings of migration?
 Stories about migrants and migration are told in various registers, genres and media forms.
 Inflected by geopolitical and historical contexts, migration is perceived and narrated variously as a national or global crisis, a humanitarian emergency, an ideological and racialized minefield or as accounts of individualized trauma or success.
 As borders and mobility have become contested topics on the global stage, media platforms and practices profoundly shape the circulation and the contours of migration narrative.
 Berlin offers a particularly rich site to study both historical and contemporary issues concerning diaspora, mobility and Otherness.
 Through a critical engagement with public discourse, scholarly readings from interdisciplinary sources and field trips, the course will examine the political and cultural imaginaries that construct and surveil the lives of migrants in the specific cityscape of Berlin.
+This course will be offered in June-Term 2025.

 Grading: Ugrd Abu Dhabi Graded